• Skip to primary navigation

 Why This Classic Tuna Bake Always Delivers

-There's a reason this dish keeps coming back-it's easy, cozy, and always hits the spot.
+There's a reason this dish keeps coming back-it's easy, cozy, and always hits the spot, thanks to its creamy sauce and tender egg noodles.

 • Pantry-friendly - Most of the ingredients are probably already in your kitchen